CausalInference/SEQTaRget/README.md

 ## Return
 The primary function, `SEQuential`, returns an S4 object of class `SEQoutput` with slots:
 1. bootstrap - TRUE/FALSE dependent if bootstrapping was done
-2. boot.sample - sample of data used in each bootstrap
+2. bootstrap.sample - sample of data used in each bootstrap
 3. boot.slice - used in method `show()`
 4. seed - seeding for bootstrap sampling
-5. nboot - number of bootstraps
+5. bootstrap.nboot - number of bootstraps
 6. outcome - outcome covariates
 7. numerator - numerator covariates when weighting
 8. denominator - denominator covariates when weighting